 These are just a handful of ways we commence on developing this tradition in our home

 Our children participated in our church’s Easter egg treasure hunt and picnic, and sang at the Easter Service with all their friends.

 It is so wonderful to be a part of a church I can finally call our home.

 It is also so beautiful to see our children growing up and developing long term friendships with other kids and their parents at church while they are trained, discipled, equipped and mobilised to be the next generation servant leaders.

-Tonight at prayer meeting, I worshipped in gratitude seeing my husband led in songs while my daughter drummed for him.
+Tonight at prayer meeting, I worshipped in gratitude seeing my husband led in songs while my children drummed for him.